-Due to the current situation with the Covid-19 Pandemic ALL of our groups have suspended monthly meetings and regular help desks until further notice to keep both you and our volunteers safe and well.
+Due to the current situation with the Covid-19 Pandemic this group has suspended monthly meetings and regular help desks until 2021 to keep both you and our volunteers safe and well.

 You will get updates regularly via our Facebook pages, and of course our Forum is still open and active and you are very welcome to join us there.
 We're sorry for any inconvenience caused and hope you understand.